-In summary, the social, cultural, and organizational structures of the natural stone and ceramic tile industries constitute critical yet often overlooked determinants of their capacity to achieve sustainable development.
-The ability to absorb new technologies, the dynamism of the workforce, and the degree of alignment with national policy frameworks are all pivotal in shaping the future trajectory of these sectors.
-Therefore, beyond infrastructure and financial investments, targeted efforts toward human capital development, cultural modernization, and institutional transparency must be prioritized as foundational prerequisites for industrial transformation.
+In summary, the social, cultural, and institutional foundations of the natural stone and ceramic tile industries represent critical, yet frequently underestimated, determinants of long-term sustainability.
+An industry's ability to adopt emerging technologies, mobilize a skilled and dynamic workforce, and align with coherent national policy frameworks plays a decisive role in shaping its developmental trajectory.
+Accordingly, beyond physical infrastructure and capital investment, strategic emphasis must be placed on human capital development, organizational modernization, and institutional transparency as core prerequisites for meaningful industrial transformation.